 South Darley is a rural parish in Derbyshire Dales District, lying immediately west of Matlock and south of the River Derwent – see map of South Darley.
 It consists of the small villages of Darley Bridge and Wensley and the hamlets of Oker and Snitterton.
 The population was 664 in the 2021 census.
 Around two thirds of the parish lies within the Peak District National Park.

 The parish is in limestone country, part of the White Peak, with steep hillsides, agricultural land (mainly cattle and sheep grazing) and woodland.
-Many of the older properties are constructed of rubble limestone with gritstone dressings and slate roofs.
+Many of the older properties are constructed of limestone with gritstone dressings and slate roofs.
 There were formerly several lead mines in the parish, as evidenced by the many grassy mounds and other signs of disturbance.
 Many of the fields are bordered by drystone walls.

 The parish war memorial is located in the churchyard of St Mary’s parish church.
 See here for further details of the church, the churchyard and the war memorial and of two books that chronicle the life of the parish in the first half of the 1900’s.
+The historic parish council records and those of the school and the church and other institutions and affairs of the parish are held either at the National Archives in Kew or the Derbyshire Records Office in Matlock.

 Darley Bridge

-Darley Bridge lies at the bottom of the hill below Wensley where the road crosses the River Derwent on an old three-arch stone bridge (a Scheduled Ancient Monument).
+Darley Bridge lies at the bottom of the hill below Wensley where the road crosses the River Derwent on an old five-arch stone bridge (a Scheduled Ancient Monument).
 Close to the bridge, the narrow road winds between stone houses in the oldest part of the village.
 The only public house in the parish, The Three Stags Heads, is in this area.

 The village extends back up the hill with more recent houses, including a substantial line of semi-detached properties and a care home.
 At the upper end, known as Cross Green, there is the parish church, South Darley Primary School and South Darley Village Hall.